What Colour Studs On Motorway

 The Significance of Colour in Road Stud Systems

 The colour of a road stud is not arbitrary.
 It's a deliberate part of a standardized system designed to quickly and easily communicate crucial information to drivers.
 This standardised system varies slightly between countries, but the fundamental principles remain consistent worldwide.
-Understanding these colour codes is paramount for safe driving, particularly on motorways where speeds are significantly higher.
+Understanding these colour codes is key for safe driving, particularly on motorways where speeds are significantly higher.

 Common Colours and Their Meanings